kat-lookout/kat-lookout.github.io/src/posts/202501-reading-reflections.md

 late nineteenth century, while *Generation Ship* also explores themes of colonialism in the far future.

-I hadn't heard of [https://www.michaelmammay.com](Michael Mammay) before now. *Generation Ship* tells its story from several different perspectives, some of which I'm very familiar with, others that are very different from my way of thinking.
-At first it was a little to real, in the sense that as I was reading I would thing "Yep, I've had that conversation before".
+I hadn't heard of [Michael Mammay](https://www.michaelmammay.com) before now. *Generation Ship* tells its story from several different perspectives, some of which I'm very familiar with, others that are very different from my way of thinking.
+At first it was a little to real, in the sense that as I was reading I would think "Yep, I've had that conversation before".
 As I continued to read, though, I was both caught up in the journey and fascinated by perspectives I had never really considered before.

 After reading Michael's background and learning that he's an Army veteran, I was particularly impressed that the military didn't play a bigger role in *Generation Ship* than it did.
-I've enjoyed military science fiction in the past, so I decided to read his [https://app.thestorygraph.com/series/23949](Planetside) series next.
+I've enjoyed military science fiction in the past, so I decided to read his [Planetside](https://app.thestorygraph.com/series/23949) series next.
 I'm currently on the third book and enjoying the series so far.
 The main character, Carl Butler, is an interesting and complicated person.
 I particularly appreciate his awareness of his own faults, even if he (like most of us) tends to forget or downplay his strengths.